 3. As you approach, slow the boat by releasing the jib.
 Then ease the main out.
+For the RS Quest roller furl your jib.

 4. Your sails should be completely released at a point where you have enough momentum to glide to the dock (not over it or through it!).
 The stronger the wind the more room you need to slow down.
 You can always sheet in to regain momentum if you slow too soon.